 Science, technology, engineering and mathematics (STEM) education has been critical to our nation’s role as a global leader of innovation.
 The ARCS Foundation seeks to further advance science and technology by providing assistance to exceptional students studying to complete degrees in STEM fields.
-Ayala graduate students Allison Najafi and Zachariah Reagh (Neurobiology and Behavior), Alyssa Braciszewski (Ecology and Evolutionary Biology), and Christine Schneider (Molecular Biology and Biochemistry) were honored at this year’s ARCS Scholars Luncheon for their innovative research projects.
+School of Biological Sciences graduate students Allison Najafi and Zachariah Reagh (Neurobiology and Behavior), Alyssa Braciszewski (Ecology and Evolutionary Biology), and Christine Schneider (Molecular Biology and Biochemistry) were honored at this year’s ARCS Scholars Luncheon for their innovative research projects.